BLOCKvIO/web-face-sdk/README.md

 #### Displaying vAtom resources

-Before you are able to display any of the vAtom's resources you require to encode their urls with access credentials.
+Before you are able to display any of the vAtom's resources you are required to encode their urls with access credentials.

 ```
     Blockv.resourceManager